 Sleeping pills and other medications generally aren't recommended.
 For many teens, lifestyle changes can effectively improve sleep.

 Is it something else?

-In some cases, excessive daytime sleepiness can be a sign of something more than a problem with your teen's internal clock.
-Other problems can include:
+In some cases, excessive daytime sleepiness can be a sign of a problem, including:

 - Medication side effects.
 Many medications — including over-the-counter cold and allergy medications and prescription medications to treat depression and attention-deficit/hyperactivity disorder — can disrupt sleep.

 - Insomnia or biological clock disturbance.
 If your teen has trouble falling asleep or staying asleep, he or she is likely to struggle with daytime sleepiness.

 - Depression.
 Sleeping too much or too little is a common sign of depression.